awara-coder/awara-coder.github.io/README.md

 - Need to go back to ES6 from commonjs
 - Add the data.json more extensible.
 - Add support to release from a new branch and faster loading via minimization and bundling.
-- Document how to run existing tests in the `tests/` directory.
+- Document how to run existing tests (now co-located with source files).

 ## License